- While gluten-free and low-carb diets avoid or limit some carbohydrates, these two diets are not the same.

 A: Not currently.
-We do offer a reduced-carb menu, however.
+We do offer a Type 2 diabetes menu, however, which is lower in carbohydrates.
 Many people without celiac disease or gluten sensitivity choose this option, especially if their DNA indicates they may process carbohydrates less efficiently than other people.

 What you need to know about low-carb diets

 Q: What is a low-carb diet?